-Receivables due from Customers rose by EUR 1.8 billion, going from EUR 12.5 billion to EUR 14.3 billion, an increase of 14%.
-This increase was primarily attributable to financing granted to entities owned by the Bank, as a result of changes in the financing of Leasing activities (as explained above).
-Outstandings at the end of period in Retail and Corporate Banking decreased slightly by 1% due to a reduction of overdrafts at the end of 2014, especially at the corporate level, though this was partially offset by growth in home loans linked to a buoyant domestic market.
+Receivables due from customers increased by EUR 1.7 billion, going EUR 14.3 billion to EUR 16.0 billion: an increase of 12%.
+This increase is due in particular to funding granted to certain entities within Leasing International (+ EUR 1.3 billion) held by the Bank.
+Outstandings at the year-end in the Retail and Corporate Bank were up EUR 299 million or 4% mainly due to growth in home loans of 7% linked to a buoyant domestic market and term loans to corporations.